purplebase/purplestack/context/03-nostr.md

 - Returns `RichText` with `WidgetSpan` for seamless text/widget mixing
 - Validates NIP-19 entities using `Utils.decodeShareableIdentifier()`
 - Graceful fallbacks when callbacks return `null`

+**Important**: Any time you display note content (kind 1, kind 11, kind 1111), you MUST use this instead of displaying raw text.

 #### Use in Filters